paperbonsai/bat_file_for_win_optimization/README.md

-# Simple .bat file for better optimization of your PC
+# Simple .bat file for optimization of your Windows PC
 This code optimizes a Windows computer by removing unnecessary files and services, adjusting power settings, and disabling visual effects, among other things, to help improve performance and speed up the computer.
 ## Windows Optimization Batch File